sifaka-ai/sifaka/VISION.md

 ## Long-Term Vision

-Sifaka will become the standard framework for building reliable, observable AI applications that implement cutting-edge research.
-We envision a future where:
+**Sifaka will become the standard validation and reliability layer for PydanticAI applications.** We envision a future where:

+- **PydanticAI agents** are enhanced with Sifaka's validation and criticism capabilities by default
-- **Research papers** can be quickly implemented and deployed in production
+- **Research papers** can be quickly implemented as PydanticAI tools and deployed in production
-- **AI applications** are fully observable and debuggable
+- **AI applications** are fully observable and debuggable through Sifaka's thought-centric architecture
-- **Quality assurance** is built into every AI system by default
+- **Quality assurance** is built into every PydanticAI system through Sifaka integration
-- **Academic research** directly benefits production applications
+- **Academic research** directly benefits production applications via the PydanticAI + Sifaka ecosystem

+### Strategic Partnership with PydanticAI

+**Sifaka's future is intrinsically linked to PydanticAI's success.** We will:

+- **Track PydanticAI releases** and integrate new features rapidly
+- **Contribute to PydanticAI** where our validation and reliability expertise adds value
+- **Maintain compatibility** with PydanticAI's evolving API and patterns
+- **Advocate for validation-first patterns** within the PydanticAI ecosystem
+- **Build the reliability layer** that makes PydanticAI agents production-ready

-By focusing on the intersection of academic rigor and production reliability, Sifaka will enable the next generation of AI applications that are both innovative and trustworthy.
+By aligning our development with PydanticAI and focusing on the intersection of academic rigor and production reliability, Sifaka will enable the next generation of AI applications that are both innovative and trustworthy.